tomersa/signal_interpreter/README.md

 Signal [SigCgt] -> ('INT', '32', '33')
 ```

-* Notice how TERM signal is Ignored.
+* Notice how the 'TERM' signal is Ignored.
 Because of the line:
 ```python
     signal.signal(signal.SIGTERM, signal.SIG_IGN)
 ```